m7medVision/lazycommit/README.md

 ## Features

 - Generates 10 commit message suggestions from your staged diff
+- Generates 10 pull request titles based on the diff between the current branch and a target branch
 - Providers: GitHub Copilot (default), OpenAI
 - Interactive config to pick provider/model and set keys
 - Simple output suitable for piping into TUI menus (one message per line)